YixuanGao98/Blind-Image-Quality-Assessment-A-Fuzzy-Neural-Network-for-Opinion-Score-Distribution-Prediction/README.md

+# BreadcrumbsBlind-Image-Quality-Assessment-A-Fuzzy-Neural-Network-for-Opinion-Score-Distribution-Prediction
-# Official implementation of  Blind image quality assessment: A fuzzy neural network for opinion score distribution prediction
+Official implementation of  Blind image quality assessment: A fuzzy neural network for opinion score distribution prediction

 This is the **pytorch version**.

 You should first modify the path of the database in the file, and then run **mian.py**.